poa00/Stikked/README.md

 You can choose between english, german and swissgerman ;)

-Help translating Stikked into your language!
-See doc/TRANSLATING_STIKKED.md
+Help translating Stiqued into your language!
+See doc/TRANSLATING_STIQUED.md

 ##### reCaptcha